Supreme Court Judicial District 4

 Bio for Introductions

 Yvonne Kauger is a fourth generation Oklahoman from Colony, Oklahoma.
+She was born in Cordell, Oklahoma on August 3rd, 1937.
 She graduated from Colony, Oklahoma High School as valedictorian, and from law school first in her class.
 Justice Ralph B. Hodges hired her in 1972 as the first woman to serve as a staff attorney for the Oklahoma Supreme Court in 1984.
 She founded the Gallery of the Plains Indians, Red Earth, The Sovereignty Symposium, and Movie Night at the Supreme Court.
 She was instrumental in establishing OSCN.NET and the adoption of uniform citations, and she chaired the Building and the Arts Committee of the Judicial Center.
 She has received the Governor’s Arts Award twice.
 She is an adopted member of the Cheyenne and Arapaho Tribes of Oklahoma and she has been inducted into the Oklahoma Women’s Hall of Fame and the Oklahoma Hall of Fame.
 She is a member of the Episcopal Church.
 Kauger has a lawyer/British solicitor daughter, two practically perfect grandsons and a perfect great-grandson.

 The daughter of John and Alice Bottom Kauger, she grew up on a Centennial farm in Washita County, and graduated from Colony High School in 1955 as class Valedictorian.
 She also won the Betty Crocker award — and she still has the tattered cook book to prove it.